alex-shpak/hugo-book/exampleSite/content.en/docs/getting-started/configuration.md

   # Can also be set per-page via frontmatter
   BookToC = true

+  # Show breadcrumbs in the beginning of the document.
+  # Can also be set per-page via frontmatter
+  BookBreadcrumbs = true

   # Path to logo image file relative to 'static' directory
   BookLogo = 'logo.png'